DiadNetworks/Outlook-Error1001/README.md

 ![image](https://github.com/DiadNetworks/Outlook-Error1001/assets/143122318/71381185-09e3-47df-9960-04122321106e)

 ## What we are fixing:
-The error “Something Went Wrong [1001]” when signing into Microsoft 365 desktop applications.
+The error “Something Went Wrong [1001]” (and errors 58tm1, 62ubh or similar) when signing into Microsoft 365 desktop applications.
 More specifically, here we are focusing on Outlook desktop.

 There are 2 known causes for this error:
 1. Security software impacting the WAM plug-in (AAD.BrokerPlugin).